 9. Palmerston North, North Island (∼90,400)

 Palmerston North is located towards the bottom of the North Island and is famous for its scenic beauty and slower pace of life.
-It doesn’t attract a lot of tourists, but surrounded by Ruahine Forest Park and Tararua Forest Park, this is a great small city to live in if you’re a fan of the outdoors.
+It doesn’t attract a lot of tourists, but surrounded by Ruahine Forest Park and Tararua Forest Park which is close to Levin, this is a great small city to live in if you’re a fan of the outdoors.

 The Manawatu River also weaves its way through Palmerston North, making for a charming cityscape.